Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

-For this purpose, we select linear regression, which is computationally inexpensive, straightforward to implement, and sufficiently accurate given that the final Newton solution guarantees mass conservation.
+For this purpose, we select linear regression, which is computationally inexpensive and straightforward to implement.
 The most critical step in achieving satisfactory predictions is the selection of representative features, which is typically an iterative process.
 If the governing equation is available, potential features can be inferred from the quantities it contains.
-Parameters that remain constant throughout a simulation can be ignored.
-Following this reasoning, and inspired by \cref{eq_gasPlumeDist_integral_extended}, we kept the porous-medium properties $\lambda$, $p_e$, $z_B$, $z_T$, $s_{w,r}$, $s_{n,r}$, and $g_z$ fixed, leaving $(\varrho_w - \varrho_n)$ and $S_w$ as feature candidates.
-Ultimately, we identified two features derived from saturation, shown in \cref{fig_zp_features}.
-The blue points represent simulated gas plume distances, while the red and green curves illustrate the proposed feature functions.
-These data points, generated from our own simulations, serve as training input for the linear regression model.

-The training data indicate two distinct regimes: for lower wetting-phase saturations, the plume distance exhibits an almost linear trend, while for saturations approaching one, the curve resembles a shifted negative square-root function.
-Further testing revealed a strong dependence on the Brooks–Corey parameter $\lambda$ in this high-saturation regime.
-Incorporating $\lambda$ into the square-root formulation improved approximation accuracy.
-Since the relative gas plume distance must equal one when the column is fully saturated with the wetting phase, a constant shift was added to align the square-root function with this physical constraint.
-After iterative testing,
+Parameters that remain constant throughout a simulation can be excluded from the pool of potential features.
+Following this reasoning, and inspired by \cref{eq_gasPlumeDist_integral_extended}, we kept the porous-medium properties $p_e$, $z_B$, $z_T$, $s_{w,r}$, $s_{n,r}$, and $g_z$ fixed, leaving $\lambda$, $(\varrho_w - \varrho_n)$ and $S_w$ as feature candidates.
+Strictly speaking, $\lambda$ remains constant during a simulation but showed a considerable impact on the gas plume distance when varied.
+Through feature-selection methods, we identified $S_w$ and $\lambda$ as the main features that impact the solution of the gas plume distance.
+The blue data points in \cref{fig_zp_features} represent the target which can be separated into two distinct regimes: for lower wetting-phase saturations, the gas plume distance exhibits an almost linear trend, while for saturations approaching one, the curve resembles a shifted negative square-root function.
+The linear contribution, represented by the yellowish line in \cref{fig_zp_features}, only depends on the saturation, while the curved tip of the graph is controlled by a non-linear function of the saturation and $\lambda$.
+Ultimately, we identified the two features

-were selected as appropriate features.
-In \cref{fig_zp_features}, the red curve represents a fitted version of \cref{eq_zpx1}, while the green curve corresponds to \cref{eq_zpx2}.
-Here, “fitted” indicates scaling and shifting operations, consistent with the linear combinations optimized during regression.

-The Pearson correlation coefficients for candidate features are reported in \cref{table_zp_correlations}, providing a quantitative measure of the linear dependence between features and the target values.
-Since the target values are monotonic functions, this metric reliably reflects the relevance of each feature.
-Saturation-based features exhibited strong correlations, whereas density-based features correlated poorly.
-Including the density difference not only reduced prediction accuracy but also increased inference time.
-Although $(\varrho_w - \varrho_n)^{1-\lambda}$ appears in \cref{eq_gasPlumeDist_integral_extended}, its direct use as a feature proved ineffective.
-This highlights that features drawn directly from implicit equations do not always yield predictive power when the explicit relationship between quantities is unclear.